 The availability of warrant records allows citizens to stay informed about legal proceedings and law enforcement activities.
 By maintaining public access to such records, Medina County upholds the principles of open government and provides a means for residents to verify information concerning legal matters.
+Pursuant to § 552.021 of the Texas Government Code, public information is available to the public during normal business hours of the governmental body.

 Warrant records in Medina County typically include the following information: